An easy to drive in a camper van trip

 • Many have dually back tires that increase safety and stopping speeds

-• Beefy engine that provides plenty of power
+• The beefy engine provides plenty of power

 Fifth-Wheel